 AIMD has been successful at raising the bar of religious interaction with coroners and medical examiners in Maryland, Delaware, Pennsylvania, Virginia and beyond.
 Policies that have been instituted in Maryland are the trend-setters for avoiding unnecessary autopsies, expediting the release of bodies detained at medical examiners facilities, and facilitating the performance of halachically-sensitive death examinations in a manner of the highest dignity and respect.
 To date, AIMD has successfully helped resolve over 40 cases involving Jewish decedents at medical examiners’ offices throughout the region.

 Due to its affiliation with National Agudah’s Chayim Aruchim entity, AIMD has been a called-upon resource for families needing support in navigating certain end-of-life situations with their loved ones.
 Nearly all healthcare facilities are estranged from traditional Jewish values and medical philosophies, leading to much aggravation and anxiety when community members are engaged in these situations.

 Religious accommodation regulations and consultation

-AIMD has played a vital role in the efforts to expand workplace accommodation laws for religious employees.
-To date, AIMD has been consulted on dozens of cases with community members facing problems with their employers and has provided guidance to navigate through the process.
-Recent outreach to the general counsel of Maryland’s Human Relations Commission has opened up improved avenues of interaction that will benefit community members when facing challenges in this area.
+AIMD has played a vital role in the efforts to expand workplace accommodation laws for religious employees, and for students on college campuses.
+To date, AIMD has been consulted on dozens of cases with community members facing these problems and has provided guidance/representation to navigate through the process.

 Voter registration and education